What's the recovery like for LaseMD Ultra?

 - Persistent redness or sensitivity beyond day 5

-- Unusual skin darkening in the weeks following treatment
+- Unusual skin darkening in the weeks after treatment

 Ready to find a LaseMD Ultra provider?